mhenze-exaring/marp-extended-plugin/README.md

 1. Create a theme folder (default: `MarpTheme/`)
 2. Add your `.css` theme files
-3. Restart Obsidian to load themes
+3. Restart Obsidian or reload the plugin to load themes
 4. Use `theme: your-theme` in frontmatter

 ```